 La Siberia Biosphere Reserve, Extremadura

 One of Spain’s most important freshwater shorelines

-High biodiversity, an enviable quiet, and over 1,000 kilometres of freshwater shoreline define this large protected space in the province of Badajoz, Extremadura, a Biosphere Reserve since 2019.
+A high level of biodiversity, enviable tranquility and hundreds of kilometres of freshwater coastline define this vast protected area in the province of Badajoz, Extremadura, recognised as a Biosphere Reserve since 2019.

+La Siberia Biosphere Reserve, Extremadura